ctphoenix/Python-Course-Material/chapter1.md

 In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
 - Abraham Lincoln was a president during the American Civil War.
-His famous 1863 Gettysburg Address has been stored as `address`, and the `counter` function defined in part **1c** has been loaded.
+His famous 1863 Gettysburg Address has been stored as `address`, and the `counter` function as defined in part **1c** has been loaded.
 Use these to return a dictionary consisting of the count of each letter in this address, and save this as `address_count`.
 - Print `address_count`.

 *** =hint